 status |

-Exit status: 0 success, non-zero failure.
-For workflow_end, this is the CLI’s resolved outcome: non-zero if the subprocess exited non-zero or the CLI detected fatal runtime output on stderr (see jaiph run behavior in CLI). |
+Exit status: 0 = success, non-zero = failure.
+For workflow_end, non-zero if the subprocess exited non-zero or the CLI detected a fatal error on stderr (see CLI). |

 elapsed_ms |

-Elapsed milliseconds: total wall time for the run (workflow_end), or step duration (step_end). |
+Milliseconds elapsed: total wall time (workflow_end) or step duration (step_end). |

 run_dir |